Digitally Upskilling Australia.

-Developing a workforce with the right digital skills is a core requirement of the Government's ambition for Australia to become a world-leading digital economy by 2030.
-Australia's economic potential cannot be realised unless employers and their workforce can take advantage of the opportunities offered by having a full spectrum of digital capabilities.
-We at the DSO are responding to gaps in the digital skills sector and the current VET system by building a new and simple Digital Skills Development model that unifies the sector around priorities, engage employers in a meaningful way, and puts in place a process that meets the needs of the industry and creates a more digitally skilled workforce better aligned to the current and future digital skill requirements of the workforce.
-We will achieve this by working with employers, peak bodies, governments, and RTOs to create pathways that address the Australian workforce's digital skills deficit.
+In doing so, our model aims to unify the sector around priorities, engage employers in a meaningful way, and put in place a process that meets the needs of the industry and creates a more digitally skilled workforce better aligned to the current and future digital skill requirements of the workforce.
+To help drive this change, we will continue to work with and alongside employers, peak bodies, governments, and RTOs to create pathways that respond to Australia’s current digital skills deficit.

-The pace of change in digital technologies is such that the system which trains and prepares people must be agile, fast and responsive to industry requirements -- it requires a workforce who are prepared to regularly upskill.
-Whilst current approaches to achieving this are fragmented and fail to meet the needs of the employers, we at the DSO see an opportunity to put in place a new and simple Digital Skills Development Model which takes an end to end view on getting people into employment.
-The new and simpler model will aid in unifying a sector around priorities, engaging employers in a meaningful way, and putting in place a process that meets the needs of the sector and creates a more mobile digitally skilled workforce that supports all employers.
-The model aims to integrate the ‘pathway to work’ (employers, potential workforce, and training providers) with the VET sector (Federal and State Policy, regulation, and Assurance) in an agile process that ensures decisions and resources are appropriately prioritised.
+The pace of change in digital technologies is such that the system which trains and prepares people must be agile, fast and responsive to industry requirements — it requires a workforce who are prepared to regularly upskill.
+Whilst current approaches to achieving this are fragmented and fail to meet the needs of the employers, we at the DSO see an opportunity to put in place a new and simple Digital Skills Development Model which takes an end-to-end view on getting people into employment.
+Our model aims to integrate the ‘pathway to work’ (employers, potential workforce, and training providers) with the VET sector (Federal and State Policy, regulation, and Assurance) in an agile process that ensures decisions and resources are appropriately prioritised.

 To find out more about how we can work together, click the option that best describes you.